 So what next?

-EValue has developed a process which analyses each of the pathway solutions developed by a product provider in detail.
+EV has developed a process that analyses each of the pathway solutions developed by a product provider in detail.
 This process culminates in the production and publishing of an Appropriateness Report.
 This report uniquely summarises the results of the analysis and forms a judgement as to the appropriateness of the pathway solutions which the product provider proposes to offer.

 The output from Appropriateness Report should also be invaluable to providers as part of their product design processes, and provide their IGC or GAA with evidence that they have undertaken the required due diligence and compliance efforts.